 Amersham Road, Chesham Bois, Bucks

-An early 20th century church with some attractive Gothic detailing, much altered and extended in the 1950s.
+An early twentieth century church with some attractive Gothic and vernacular detailing, altered and extended in the 1950s.

 The church occupies a long, thin site, and is long and thin on plan.
 It consists of a nave of eight bays with a west tower, projecting Lady Chapel to the north and a south aisle giving off the three eastern bays; to the east of this is the later chancel and parish hall.
 The nave walls are faced with painted pebbledash render, with stone dressings.
 The later sanctuary and parish rooms are faced in brick.
 The roofs are clad with plain tiles, and there are also tiles on the offsets to the western buttresses of the nave (those further east have been rebuilt in brick, presumably in 1953).
 The west tower has timber boarded sides and a tile roof.